Art-Sells/Arells/Build-Notes.md

 ## START WORK ON BASE L3 (in accordance with v1.5 [get other engineer for this?]):
+- Phase 0:
+- - dev specifically for safety (to consistently test exploits before new LPP protocol is launched)
 - Phase 1:
 - - Reference Base (and UI) Repos
 - - Abstract Transaction Fees to $0~